 - What types of client capacity issues might I encounter in my practice setting? - How do I define capacity to give consent within my practice setting?
-What is the process for determining decision making capacity? - Is there a defined process in place if it is determined that a client does not understand the information provided?
+What is the process for determining decision-making capacity? - Is there a defined process in place if it is determined that a client does not understand the information provided and/or is not able to communicate?